Spinone Italiano vs English Springer Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Spinone Italiano has a typical lifespan of 10-12 years, while English Springer Spaniel lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Spinone Italiano is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-English Springer Spaniel faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Spinone Italiano is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+English Springer Spaniel faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+The count of documented health predispositions is similar between the two, but the specific conditions and management approaches differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health